zakaria1193/gdb2dict/README.md

 Let's use it in a python scripted gdb breakpoint handler.
-The idea is catch the functions that identifies the TLV type and value, then cast to a structure and write to a file in json format.
+The idea is catch the functions that identifies the TLV type and value, then cast to a structure and write to a file in JSON format.

 ```python my_script.py